 Concluding remarks

-The Australian variant of the prevailing global R&D and innovation discourse is characterised by national identity and the myth of the Australian worker in particular.
+The Australian variant of the prevailing global R&D and innovation discourse is characterized by national identity and the myth of the Australian worker in particular.
 This bush legend lauds hard physical yakka as a primary virtue: intellectual pursuits are regarded with suspicion.
 The myth flourishes despite Australia’s undoubted achievements in intellectual and creative domains.
 In a nation replete with those wont to cut down tall poppies, there has always been a tendency to make light of intellectual and creative achievements, and to make much of the product of physical labour.
 The attitude is evident in Australian sporting culture that values ‘good blokes’ over ‘eggheads’.
 There are other factors contributing to Australia’s low ranking in international measures of R&D and innovation, but there is an overarching need to incorporate intellectual and creative achievement in the contemporary Australian legend.
 If this does not happen, Australia, which continues to be a nation of immigrants, runs the risk of inculcating the same tired and outdated mores in its new inhabitants.
 This would result in Australia’s continued reliance on resource extraction and agrarian endeavour at the expense of policy and meaningful investment in a genuine knowledge economy.
 Therein lies a challenge.
 Australia continues to be a prosperous nation according to most metrics, but the country remains disadvantaged by its dependency on natural resources.
 One day soon, Australia’s famous luck may run out.

 References